facelessuser/BracketHighlighter/readme.md

 BH is extremely flexible and be customized and extended to fit a User's needs.
 The first step is to copy the ```bh_core.sublime-settings``` to your ```User``` folder.

 ## Configuring Brackets
 BH has been written to allow users to define any brackets they would like to have highlighted.
-There are two kinds of brackets you can define ```scope_brackets``` (search file for scope regions and then use regex to test for opening and closing brackets) and ```brackets``` (use regex to find opening and closing brackets).  ```bracket``` type should usually be the preferred type.  ```scope_brackets``` are usually used for brackets whose opening and closing are the same and not distinguishable form one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.
+There are two kinds of brackets you can define: ```scope_brackets``` (search file for scope regions and then use regex to test for opening and closing brackets) and ```brackets``` (use regex to find opening and closing brackets).  ```bracket``` should usually be the preferred type.  ```scope_brackets``` are usually used for brackets whose opening and closing are the same and not distinguishable form one another by regex; scope brackets must be contained in a continuous scope region like string for quotes etc.

 ### Configuring Brackets
 Brackets are defined under ```brackets``` in ```bh_core.sublime-settings```.